dogheadslug/BlueDCaftCloud/README.md

 End of story.

-FamilyTong, also called bluedcaftCloud, is a personal account management tool for players of this minecraft server.
+BlueDCaftCloud, also called familyTong, is a personal account management tool for players of this minecraft server.